thiagomonteiro03/thiagomonteiro03/README.md

 🇧🇷 	Born and raised in Gravataí RS, Brazil <br>

 🚀 I’m a Full Stack Mobile Developer about a year, contributing in Kotlin and Java projects.
-I enjoy resolving problems and i’m always training to be better at it.
+I enjoy resolving problems and I’m always training to be better at it.
 Always seeking for evolution and ways to help the more people I can through my codes, doesn't matter the tecnnology stack.

 ☕ I work with tecnologies like Java, Kotlin, PHP and GIT.